suranabhavya/Boston-Housing-Violation-Classifier/README.md

     * As part of standard data cleaning process, we dropped attributes with a considerable amount of null values.
 We also removed location-based attributes which were not useful for current analysis objectives.

-    * Finally, we imputed missing values for key attributes such as 'FULL_BTH', 'HLF_BTH', 'KITCHENS', and 'FIREPLACES', which we considered potentially important for predicting violations.
+    * Finally, we imputed missing values for key attributes such as 'FULL_BTH', 'HLF_BTH', 'KITCHENS', and 'FIREPLACES', uisng KNN imputer, which we considered potentially important for predicting violations.
 Any remaining rows with null values were then removed.

 4. Public Assessment Dataset (Independent Exploration)